DistributedSystemsGroup/zoe/README.md

-# CAaaS - Container Analytics as a Service
+# Zoe - Container Analytics as a Service

-This web application uses a Docker Swarm cluster to run on-demand Spark clusters.
+This application uses a Docker Swarm cluster to run on-demand Spark clusters.

+IT is composed of three components:

+* zoectl: command-line client
+* zoe-scheduler: the main daemon that performs application scheduling and talks to Swarm
+* zoe-web: the web service

 ## Requirements